Have you heard of the Barbary?

 I ask my friends and they say no. That’s because most normal people with normal jobs don’t have the time to follow every new restaurant opening and decipher which ones are awesome – and which are obviously money laundering schemes.
 That’s where us bloggers come in.
 (After bingeing through Ozark season 1 I now suspect money laundering.
 Everywhere.)

 I follow hundreds of different blogs and online magazines so when I see a restaurant pop up in the reviews a few dozen times, I get interested.
-Bao London, Bob Bob Ricard, StreetXO, The Barbary, and next week I’ll be reviewing XU London, have all received the blogger’s stamp of approval.
+Recently, I’ve written blog posts on Bao London, Bob Bob Ricard, StreetXO, The Barbary, and XU London, which have all received my blogger’s stamp of approval.
 More than that, they are unique restaurants bringing something new and different to London’s incredibly diverse food scene.
 These are real finds.

 Small confession, I found out about the Barbary before I’d heard of the Palomar.
 Palomar is the Barbary’s big sister, which opened three years.
 It’s super popular and highly instagrammable.
 I’m making it a priority to check it out asap.